ClaireGMIT/Fundamentals-of-data-analysis-Assessment/README.md

 ### 7. Commit 25th November
 Worked again on the program.
 Used the "Pandas-with-Iris" sample Jupyter notebook from lectures to use as a template for my report.
 Tried to manipulate graphs using examples in references https://www.machinelearningplus.com/plots/matplotlib-tutorial-complete-guide-python-plot-examples/ and https://towardsdatascience.com/analyze-the-data-through-data-visualization-using-seaborn-255e1cd3948e

+### 8. Commit 26th November
+Re-evaluated my notebook to ensure the remit of the assignment was fulflled.
+I realised i was explaining the theory and needed more of an analysis of the data.